quii/learn-go-with-tests/hello-world/readme.md

 }
 ```

 Before explaining, let's just run the code.
-Type `go test`.
+Run `go test` in your terminal.
 It should've passed!
 Just to check, try deliberately breaking the test by changing the `want` string.

 Notice how you have not had to pick between multiple testing frameworks or decipher a testing DSL to write a test.
 Everything you need is built in to the language and the syntax is the same as the rest of the code you will write.